 - Sean Williams – Sadly stopped writing fiction a while ago.
 Start with Cloud’s End.
 I think he has the most beautiful prose of any author in the SF genre that I’ve ever read.

-- Dozens more including Charles Stross, Karl Schroeder, Robin Hobb, Robin McKinley, Ian R. Williams, Jonathan Lethem, John Scalzi, Paul Kearney, Mike Carey, Claire North, Glen Cook, R. Scott Bakker, Kate Elliott, Elizabeth Hand, Christopher Barzak, Nina Kiriki Hoffman, Steph Swainston, Michael Swanwick, Vernor Vinge, Robert Charles Wilson, Matt Ruff, Richard Paul Russo, Lemonsy Snicket, Alastair Reynolds, Brandon Sanderson, Jim Butcher, Peter S. Beagle, Walter Moseley (mostly mysteries), Juliet McKenna, Neal Stephenson, James Alan Gardner, Kristin Cashore, Sarah Monette (also writes as Katherine Addison), and probably a bunch of others I’m leaving out unintentionally.
+- Dozens more including Charles Stross, Karl Schroeder, Robin Hobb, Robin McKinley, Ian R. MacLeod, Jonathan Lethem, John Scalzi, Paul Kearney, Mike Carey, Claire North, Glen Cook, R. Scott Bakker, Kate Elliott, Elizabeth Hand, Christopher Barzak, Nina Kiriki Hoffman, Steph Swainston, Michael Swanwick, Vernor Vinge, Robert Charles Wilson, Matt Ruff, Richard Paul Russo, Lemony Snicket, Alastair Reynolds, Brandon Sanderson, Jim Butcher, Peter S. Beagle, Walter Mosley (mostly mysteries), Juliet McKenna, Neal Stephenson, James Alan Gardner, Kristin Cashore, Sarah Monette (also writes as Katherine Addison), and probably a bunch of others I’m leaving out unintentionally.

 I read a lot, I guess.